 Natural gas prices are a function of market supply and demand.
 Because of limited alternatives for natural gas consumption or production in the near term, even small changes in supply or demand over a short period can result in large price movements that bring supply and demand back into balance.

-There are three supply side factors that may affect prices:
+Three supply side factors affect prices:

 - The amount of gas in storage facilities (referred to as storage levels)